 In PandaX-4T, the readout electronics system is designed with new digitizers (CAEN V1725, 250 MS/s).
 This digitizer is capable of acquiring data without relying on the global triggers.
 Each digitizer channel can be self-triggered independently.
 In this case, each self-trigger corresponds to the PMT likely being hit by scintillation lights.
-The data of each channel are then readout together with the self-trigger time information.
+The data of each channel are then read out together with the self-trigger time information.
 Besides the new digitizer system, the DAQ system is also redesigned with improved bandwidth.
-In PandaX-I and PandaX-II, several digitizers are daisy chained and their data are readout via an optical link.
+In PandaX-I and PandaX-II, several digitizers are daisy chained and their data are read out via an optical link.
 Only one DAQ readout server is used.
-In PandaX-4T, data of each digitizer are readout through a separated optical link.
+In PandaX-4T, data of each digitizer are read out through a separated optical link.
 Four DAQ readout servers are used.
 Data from each server are sent to another server for further processing and finally saved into the disk.

 Table~\ref{pandax_daq} summarizes the evolvement of the electronics and DAQ system from PandaX-I to PandaX-4T.
 In this paper we present the PandaX-4T electronics and DAQ system and its performance in the commissioning runs.
 We only discuss performance related to the dominant 3-inch PMTs.